BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Placeholders-List.md

 ---
 icon: material/variable-box
 ---
-# Variables List
+# Placeholders List

-This page lists all the variables that are available in BetonQuest.
+This page lists all the placeholders that are available in BetonQuest.
 Some of them are only useful when exported for use in other plugins through the [support for PlaceHolderAPI](Integration-List.md#placeholderapi).

-Variables marked as **static** can be resolved without a player specified.
+Placeholders marked as **static** can be resolved without a player specified.

 ## BetonQuest Elements

-### Objective Property Variable
+### Objective Property Placeholder

-Using this variable you can display a property of an objective.
+Using this placeholder you can display a property of an objective.
 The first argument is an ID of the objective as defined in the _objectives_ section (not the type).
 Make sure that the player has this objective active or it will be replaced with nothing ("").
 Second argument is the name of a property you want to display.
 All properties are described in "Objectives List" chapter.